Sold Out: 8 Critical Roles You Play in Selling Your Ministry to Volunteers

 Being a ministry leader is a lot like being a salesperson.
-Here are eight critical roles you play in selling your ministry to your volunteers.
+Here are 8 critical roles you play in selling your ministry to your volunteers.

-Believe it or not, you’re a salesperson for your ministry — if selling is defined as convincing.
-Think of everything you do to try to convince your volunteers of something — to attend training, to call absent children, to move into greater leadership, and more.
+Believe it or not, you’re a salesperson for your ministry—if selling is defined as convincing.
+Think of everything you do to try to convince your volunteers of something: to attend training, to check in with children, and to move into greater leadership.

 The best way to convince people to do something is to focus not on what you need, but to instead focus on what they need.
 You must sell in such a way as to enhance people’s satisfaction.
 Tap into what motivates people at each stage of their level of satisfaction, and you’ll help people buy into your ministry’s good goals.
 Once you understand the stages people go through, adjust your role to fit their needs.